AnatolyRugalev/kube-commander/README.md

 ## Contribution

-Feel free to file an issue if you have feature request in mind or experience a bug.
+Feel free to file an issue if you have a feature request in mind or experience a bug.